opencord/docs/prereqs/hardware.md

-# Hardware requirements
+# Hardware Requirements

-To build CORD you'll need different hardware components, depending on the specific requirements of your deployment.
+A CORD POD is built using the following hardware components.

-## Generic hardware guidelines
+## Generic Hardware Guidelines

 * **Compute machines**: CORD can be in principle deployed both on any x86 machine, either physical or virtual.
 For development, demos or lab trials you may want to use only one machine (even your laptop could be fine, as long as it can provide enough hardware resources).
 For more realistic deployments it's anyway suggested to use at least three machines; better if all equals to one each other.
 The characteristics of these machines depends by lots of factors.
 At high level, at the very minimum, each machine should have a 4 cores CPU, 32GB of RAM and 100G of disk capacity.
 More sophisticated use-cases, for example M-CORD require more resources.
 Look at paragraphs below for more informations.